Mordziarz/TAILcaller/README.md

 ```
 # Density plot

-TAILcaller allows the user to create a density plot .
+TAILcaller allows the user to create a density plot.
+The user can choose whether to display the median (stats = "median") or the mean (stats = "mean").

 ```r
 TAILcaller::plot_density(polyA_table = get_gene_id_out,stats = "median")